rodlie/natron-plugins/README.md

 # Natron Community Plugins
-## A Repository to gather cool PyPlugs for natron made by the comunity
+### A Repository to gather cool PyPlugs for natron made by the comunity

-## Availables plugins :
 ### Time
 - FrameStamp : a very simple stamp that show the current frame in the corner of the image.